UL College of Engineering

 - The student who made the presentation must present; therefore, no substitute presenters are allowed.
 A student unable to present is automatically disqualified from the contest.
 A substitute presentation may or may not be selected.

 B. Contest Order of Events and Important Dates

 - Students can register for the contest in the Dean’s Office, Madison Hall 106, from 7:30 AM on Monday, February 5, 2018 until 12 pm on Wednesday, February 28, 2018.
-You must register in person in the Dean’s Office and pick up the required Registration Packet (no one may register after 12 pm on Wednesday, February 28, 2018).
+You must register in person in the Dean’s Office and pick ut the required required documents or print them from the website. (no one may register after 12 pm on Wednesday, February 28, 2018).

 - Students must submit their Registration Packet, abstract, and printed copy of the PowerPoint – delivered to the Dean’s Office by 12 pm on Wednesday, February 28, 2018.
 NO presentations will be received after this date.

 - The Moderator will distribute a copy to each judge for evaluation on Thursday, March 1, 2018.